 December is a great month for a winter vacation in one of the Scandinavian countries, whether that's Norway in December, Denmark, or perhaps Sweden.
-When winter activities are in full swing, travelers will experience many seasonal celebrations and holiday festivities, such as Christmas, in Scandinavian-style.
+When winter activities are in full swing, travelers will experience many seasonal celebrations and holiday festivities, including Christmas, in Scandinavian-style.
 Cozy evenings paired with a festive mood will certainly make up for fewer hours of daylight for travelers.

 In the winter season, there are several opportunities to enjoy a typical celebration of Christmas in Scandinavia and to observe the mysterious Northern Lights.
 Travelers should keep in mind that visiting Scandinavia in December is a particularly popular month for winter travel.
 Thus, travelers should make sure to plan and book their winter wonderland early.